Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 Trek slowly and steadily and don’t take too many tea breaks along the way.

 Since it’ll be raining, the trails will be muddy and slippery, so walking slowly and steadily is important.
+This is where having proper trekking boots becomes crucial for maintaining stability on challenging terrain.

 Don’t miss catching the sunrise views: